gkemmey/gray_matter/_posts/2020-07-17-filling-out-pdfs.md

 So when `PDF::Layout` is included, we setup a class variable `defaults` to our defaults that apply to all cells.
 Each `default_cell_x` method just sets a key in that hash equal to the value you gave it.

-Ok, here's where things kinda go to shit 💩implementing that DSL.
+That wasn't too bad.
+Let's try something ~~harder~~ Ruby-ier.
 If you look back at our `PDF::Form300` class we had code like this:

 ```ruby
 class PDF::Form300